elnathanau1/java-doc/README.md

 - Merge conflict: When two people attempt to edit the same code file.
 Github can try to auto resolve these, however if they are complicated, they can be resolved in IntelliJ
 - Branch: A set of code changes with a unique name.
 The main branch in every project is called `master`. `master` is typically production-ready code, so try not to push broken code into it.
 - Pull Request (PR): A request to merge the code changes from a branch into `master`.
+- `.gitignore`: This is a file where you can put the names of other files/directories that you don't want Git to track changes for.

 #### Git Commands